jmvanel/semantic_forms/scala/forms_play/README.md

 - download the source from [Banana-RDf fork on github](https://github.com/deductions/banana-rdf) (temporary, until my Pull Request in Banana-RDF is accepted)
   - build this project with SBT or Activator: change directory to `banana-rdf` ; type in the activator console : `publishLocal`
 - download the source from [semantic\_forms on github](https://github.com/jmvanel/semantic_forms/)
-- build and run the semantic\_forms project itself with SBT or Activator: change directory to `scala/forms_play` within the source downloaded from github; type in the activator console : `~ run`
+- build and run the semantic\_forms project itself with SBT or Activator: change directory to `scala/forms_play` within the source downloaded from github; type in the sbt (or activator) console : `~ run`

 The default port is 9000, so you can direct your browser to [http://localhost:9000](http://localhost:9000) .
 To run on another port than 9000 :